We Will Rock You (musical): Canada

 A Canadian production began previews on 14 March and officially opened on 10 April 2007 at the Canon Theatre, Toronto.

 Yvan Pednault played Galileo.
 Erica Peck was Scaramouche, Alana Bridgewater was Killer Queen, Suzie McNeil was Oz and Evan Buliung was Khashoggi.
 The production closed at the Canon Theatre on 11 May 2008 and reopened at the Panasonic Theatre on 16 July 2008 after major rewrites to trim the show.
 Cuts included dialogue between "Ga-Ga" and "I Want to Break Free"; "One Vision" was cut; and the Act Two song sequence was changed.
 In October 2008, Camilla Scott took over the role of Khashoggi, a character that had previously been portrayed as a male.
 The production closed on 28 June 2009.

 Another production opened at the Magnus Theatre in Thunder Bay, Ontario, on 8 September 2017.
 It played to sold-out audiences and was extended, closing on 30 September 2017.

+A French-language production opened on 1 May 2025 at Théâtre Saint-Denis in Montreal, Quebec.
+Pierre-Olivier Grondin is Galileo, Frédérique Cyr-Deschênes is Scaramouche, Annie Villeneuve is Killer Queen, Patrick Olafson is Khashoggi, Benoît Finley is Ozzy, Laurence Champagne is Axl (also known as Meat in previous productions) and Martin Rouette is Brit.
+The run in Montreal closed on 18 May 2025, but this production is scheduled to visit Quebec City’s Théâtre du Capitole from 20 June to 13 July 2025, Trois-Rivières’s Amphitéâtre Cogeco on 5 and 6 September 2025 and finally Gatineau’s Théâtre du Casino du Lac-Leamy from 2 October to 19 October 2025.